stelligent/aws-anchore-engine-scanner/README.md

       - docker push ${ACCOUNT_ID}.dkr.ecr.${AWS_DEFAULT_REGION}.amazonaws.com/${STAGE_REPO_NAME}:${TAG}

 ```

-> Note: Before running this commands ensure to create and provide a Github personal token and saved as `TOKEN = 'paste-your-generate-token-here'` within a `github_token.py` file within your deployment parent directory.

 The pipeline is triggered after the AWS CloudFormation stack creation is complete.
 You can log in to AWS Management Console to monitor the status of the pipeline.
 The vulenrability scan information is avaialble both within the CodeBuild online terminal or CloudWatch Logs and a JSON formatted result can be extracted for further analysis.